Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Background Related work

-Thus training with GRPO can be divided in two phases - completion generation (gathering as many completions for various prompts) and an update (computing the gradient based on the loss for all completions and for all prompts) \cite{llamarl}.
-Since then, several papers have proposed various improvements to GRPO~\cite{vapo,dapo,drgrpo}.
-One shared across all of them is the removal of the KL-divergence loss (\(\beta = 0\)), as it often doesn't improve the training and introduces thus unnecessary memory overhead.
-Based on this, we will employ \(\beta =0\) throughout this work.
-For discussion of the effect of the KL-divergence loss on the attack, refer to Appendix \ref{app:kl}.
+Training with GRPO can be divided into two phases - completion generation (gathering as many completions for various prompts) and the update (computing the gradient based on the loss for all completions and for all prompts) \citep{llamarl}.
+Several papers have proposed removing the KL-divergence term in the loss formula~\citep{vapo,dapo,drgrpo}, which we also omit.
+For the discussion of the effect of the KL-divergence loss on the attack, refer to Appx.~\ref{app:kl}.

-\paragraph{Distributed/Decentralised Reinforcement Learning} One great benefit of RL is that it is embarrassingly parallel.
-Different GPUs hosting the model \(\theta\) can compute completions for various questions, performing an all gather at the end to collect all completions across devices.
-In contrast to data-parallelism, where the communication volume is high, due to the size of the models trained \cite{dtfm}, here the exchanged information is quite small - \(G\) strings (or tokens) per prompt.
-While decentralised GRPO has not yet been formalized, several works have begun employing it to various degrees \cite{intellect2,llamarl}.
-For instance, \cite{llamarl} have demonstrated a great speed up in RL training by separating the generation and the update phase between two separate groups of devices, introducing an additional importance sampling step to compensate for stale generations. \cite{genrl} has shown real-world adoption with models training for various tasks via decentralised SAPO (a variant of GRPO).
+\paragraph{Distributed/Decentralised Reinforcement Learning.} One great benefit of RL is that it is embarrassingly parallel.
+Different nodes hosting the model \(\theta\) can compute completions for various questions, performing an allgather at the end to collect them across devices.
+In contrast to data parallelism, where the communication volume is high due to the size of the models trained \citep{dtfm}, here the exchanged information is quite small - \(G\) strings (or \(G\) token sequences) per prompt.
+While decentralised GRPO has not yet been formalised, several works have begun employing it to various degrees~\citep{intellect2,llamarl}.
+For instance, LlamaRL~\citep{llamarl} has demonstrated a great speed-up in RL training by separating the generation and the update phases between two separate groups of devices, introducing an additional importance sampling step to compensate for stale generations.
+Decentralised SAPO~\citep{genrl}, a variant of GRPO, has shown real-world adoption with models training for various tasks.